Key takeaways:

 The CDC explains that “using statins increases blood sugar because statin use can stop your body’s insulin from doing its job properly.”[ref]

-Genetic variants that decrease HMGCR have been associated in multiple studies with an increased risk of insulin resistance, higher BMI, and decreased pancreatic insulin release.
+Is blocking HMGCR causal for diabetes or just coincidental?
+Researchers can use genetics to figure out causality.
+Multiple studies show that people with genetic variants that decrease HMGCR have higher rates of insulin resistance, higher BMI, and decreased pancreatic insulin release.
 Animal studies show this as well.[ref]

 Diabetes, both type 1 and type 2, can decrease cognitive function.
 For more than a hundred years it has been noted that diabetes causes poor memory and lack of attention.
 Meta-analyses of multiple studies show cognitive declines in multiple domains of cognitive function in people with diabetes.[ref]